16 Great Reasons to Visit Brasov, Romania in 2025

 7. Cantacuzino Castle, Netflix’s Wednesday filming location

-Speaking of Cantacuzino Castle, which you can visit on a guided day trip, it’s also an easy spot to explore on your own.
+Speaking of castles, Cantacuzino Castle is another easy one to explore on a day trip.
 Trains from Brașov to Bușteni run frequently during the day and only cost between 4€ and 8€ for a round trip, depending on the train.
 The ride takes roughly one hour.

 Catnacuzino Castle may have become famous as the filming location for Wednesday, but there are many other reasons to visit it.
 The castle grounds offer beautiful views of the surrounding area and, if you get a guided tour of the interiors, you can learn about the castle’s fascinating history.
 Unfortunately, the guided tour is in Romanian, but you can get an audioguide in English.